What is a proper adjective?

-Proper adjectives arrive from proper nouns.
-Proper adjectives are very specific and furthermore use within the outline of a noun. this is often with a daily adjective.
+Proper adjectives come from proper nouns.
+Proper adjectives are very specific and, furthermore, used within the outline of a noun.
+This is often a daily adjective.

-Proper adjectives are a word or set of words that modify or describe a noun or pronoun after modification adjectives can come before or after.
+Proper adjectives are words or sets of words that modify or describe a noun or pronoun.
+After modification, adjectives can come before or after.

-Proper adjectives are making from proper nouns and modify nouns and pronouns.
-A proper noun is a particular name using for any person, place, or thing, it typically resembles their original proper nouns but has some sort of alternative end.
+Proper adjectives are made from proper nouns and modify nouns and pronouns.
+A proper noun is a particular name used for any person, place, or thing; it typically resembles their original proper nouns but has some sort of alternative end.

 a).
 He lives in the USA (proper noun)

-b) .
-He likes USA holidays.
+b) He likes the US holidays.
 (Proper adjective)

 a).
 When she lived in China, Liz ate a lot of Chinese food.

 If proper adjectives have a prefix, the prefix itself is never capitalized.